Part 11: Arrays and Slices

 In the above program in line no. 17, a two dimensional string array a

 has been declared using short hand syntax.
 The comma at the end of line no. 20 is necessary.
 This is because of the fact that the lexer automatically inserts semicolons according to simple rules.
-Please read https://golang.org/doc/effective_go.html#semicolons if you are interested to know more as to why this is needed.
+Please read https://golang.org/doc/effective_go.html#semicolons if you are interested to know more about why a semicolon is needed.

 Another 2d array b

 is declared in line no. 23 and strings are added to it one by one for each index.
-This is another way of initialising a 2d array.
+This is another way of initializing a 2d array.

 The printarray

 function in line no. 7 uses two for range loops to print the contents of 2d arrays.
-The output of the above program is
+The above program will print

 lion tiger